InnaHyrych/Clonown_Community-/README.md

 The gallery will contain some images of historic buildings, nature, flooding and amenities.

-The images are intended to be memories for past and present residents and/or motivation, to encourage visitors to come to the area
+The images are intended to be memories for past and present residents and/or motivation, to encourage visitors to come to the area.

+#gallery-img {

+    margin: 1rem 0;
+    clear: both;
+    column-count: 4;
+    line-height: 3;
+    column-gap: 1rem;

+}

 ![Gallery](assets/images/readme-images/gallery.jpg)